 The surgeon bypasses a section of the small intestine where the vitamins and minerals like to be absorbed, and there is no gastric juice in the new stomach to break down the vitamins and minerals.
 This is why patients have malabsorption and must take specific types of vitamins and minerals to ensure that they absorb them.

 - Step 1: In the morning, take one Bariatric Advantage Passion Fruit Chewable Iron daily and either one Sublinqual B12 every other day or one B12 shot monthly.

 - Step 2: Wait four hours.
-(Calcium and iron bind together and then the body doesn't absorb either one.)
+(Calcium and iron bind together and then the body won't absorb either one.)

-- Step 7: Take one Bariatric Advantage Calcium Citrate with Vitamin D chew.
+- Step 7: Take one Calcium Citrate with vitamin D chew.